 Why is Flag Day celebrated?

-Flag Day honors a June 14, 1777, resolution from the Second Continental Congress, which called for an official United States flag.
+Flag Day honors a June 14, 1777, Second Continental Congress resolution about a flag for the country.

-The resolution called for the flag to "be thirteen stripes, alternate red and white; that the union be thirteen stars, white in a blue field, representing a new constellation."
+"Resolved, that the Flag of the thirteen United States shall be thirteen stripes, alternate red and white; that the Union be thirteen stars, white on a blue field, representing a new constellation," it said.

 What is the history behind Flag Day?

-A number of figures in the 1800s led the charge to recognize the importance of the flag.
+A number of figures in the 1800s led the charge to recognize the flag's importance.

-Hartford, Conn., resident George Morris in 1861 got his town "to undertake a patriotic celebration on behalf of the Union," according to a Philly.com report, which said the idea failed to become popular.
+Hartford, Conn., resident George Morris in 1861 got his town "to undertake a patriotic celebration on behalf of the Union," according to a Philly.com report, which added that the idea failed to become popular.

-There were also other efforts.
-In 1889, George Bolch, a New York City principal, made his school have events in observance, and in 1893, Colonial Dames of Pennsylvania's Elizabeth Duane Gillespie fought for Philadelphia's public buildings to have flags, according to Philly.com.
+Philly.com reports that George Bolch, a New York City principal, made his school have events in 1889, before Elizabeth Duane Gillespie fought for flags to be waved from public Philadelphia buildings in 1893.

 When was a proclamation for Flag Day issued?